Photo: Glenda Taylor for Bob Vila

 Q. Can I stand on top of a step stool?

 It depends on the step stool design and height.
 Short step stools are designed for users to stand on the top step.
-On taller step stools and step ladders, the highest safe step is indicated, so don’t stand higher than this step.
+On taller step stools and step ladders, the highest safe step is indicated, so don’t stand higher than that step.

 Q. Are step stools considered ladders?

-Generally, one- or two-step step stools are considered step stools.
+Generally, one-step or two-step step stools are considered step stools.
 Step stools with three or more steps are often considered step ladders; however, some blurring exists between the categories.
 For those looking for a taller option, we also reviewed the best step ladders.